-Each year, Germany votes for an Anglicism of the year.
+Each year, Germany votes for the Anglicism of the year.
 The Anglicism has to be an English word that was widely used in Germany throughout that year.
-The new word must also fill a gap in the German language by either further differentiating the meaning of a particular word or by providing a new word that didn’t exist in the German language before.
+The new word must also fill a gap in the German language by either further differentiating the meaning of a particular word or providing a new word that didn’t exist in the German language before.
 But it cannot be a product name.

 - -gate (suffix)